-The Blue Horse -the story of the herd.
+The autobiography of a community muralist.
+The Blue Horse -IN search of blue horses….the story of the herd.

 Come walk with me in a field so green, and a sky so blue.
 Come be quiet, and still, and listen to the air, as it swirls my hair and yours.
 Feel the dandilion seeds tickle your freckles and the lady bugs paint your toes.
 I will hear your dreams and breathe in your fears.
 It will not matter that you did not comb your hair today, and that your feet are covered in dark rose coloured earth.
 We will feel the sun colour our skin and we will all be blue horses.

 In the field there are Indian paintbrushes.
 If you pick them they are sweet, taste the flowers on your tongue.
 Wild strawberries hide underneath the tall grass, and you can paint your lips with the rosy taste of them.
 Huckleberries grow here too.
 Big plump wild berries that burst in your mouth like fireworks of sweet and sour.
 The earth has many secret gifts for us to discover.
 Things that we can eat and things that we can smell and things that we can take pictures of with our camera eyes and revisit when the night is dark.